About Bone Marrow Tumors

 - Stem cell transplant

-Lymphoma is something of an umbrella term for several forms of cancer that affect the lymphatic system, which includes the bone marrow, lymph nodes/glands, spleen, and thymus gland.
+Lymphoma is something of an umbrella term for several forms of cancer, including bone cancer, that affect the lymphatic system, which includes the bone marrow, lymph nodes/glands, spleen, and thymus gland.
 The lymphatic system is responsible for healthy immune function in the body.
-Patients with bone marrow disorders and cancer have trouble fighting off infections, which can lead to frequent infections, and compromise healthy organ function throughout the body.
+Patients in Los Angeles with bone marrow disorders and bone cancer have trouble fighting off infections, which can lead to frequent infections, and compromise healthy organ function throughout the body.

 The most common types of lymphoma include: